 Temperature

-Gopher plant should be grown in USDA Hardiness Zones 8 – 11.
+Gopher plant should be grown in USDA Hardiness Zones 8 to 11.
 These plants are cold-hardy down to 10℉ and are generally considered heat-loving.

-But the past two summers have pushed them to the limit, and some gardeners report theirs have succumbed to the heat.
+But the past two summers have pushed them to the limit, and some gardeners report theirs have succumbed to extreme heat.
 So don’t plant this in the hottest spot in your yard.
-I grow one in the shade of a nearby hesperaloe, and that combo has worked beautifully.
+I grow one where its roots get some shade from a nearby hesperaloe, and that combo has worked beautifully.

 Sun Exposure